Strategy ResourcesWhat is a KPI Dashboard?

 This second example looks at financial information, notice how comments can be added.

-The final example looks at a Sales and Marketing Overview
+This example looks at a Sales and Marketing Overview